Slipping rib syndrome: Surgical procedures

 Surgical intervention is often performed in cases where other treatment modalities have failed to provide a solution.
-There are 4 types of surgical procedures noted in current literature: costal cartilage removal, rib resection, laparoscopic costal cartilage removal, and rib stabilization with plating.
+There are four types of surgical procedures noted in current literature: costal cartilage removal, rib resection, laparoscopic costal cartilage removal, and rib stabilization with plating.

 Costal cartilage removal, or excision, was first attempted in 1922 by Davies-Colley and has been the technique used by several surgeons since then.
 This method of surgical repair includes removal of the cartilage affected from the sternum to the boned portion of the rib, with or without preserving the perichondrium.
 Rib resection differentiates from costal cartilage removal as it removes a small bone portion of the affected rib(s).
 Laparoscopic costal cartilage removal is a minimally invasive, intra-abdominal approach to treating the condition.
 The affected cartilage is excised from the sternocostal junction to the costochondral junction.
-It is to be noted that within studies that have performed these procedures, some individuals may experience recurrence of symptoms.
+Within studies that have performed these procedures, some individuals may experience recurrence of symptoms.

 An alternative technique known as rib stabilization with plating is used to prevent subluxation of the affected rib(s) while preserving thorax mobility.
 It was first used to treat individuals who have undergone previous resection surgeries but experienced a recurrence of symptoms.
 In this procedure, the ribs are stabilized using a bio-absorbable plate that is anchored onto a stable non-affected rib located above the affected rib(s).
 The plates are vertically placed onto the ribs and secured using non-absorbable sutures.

-A new technique, known commonly as the "Hansen Method," after its creator, Dr. Adam Hansen of West Virginia University Hospital, has recently been implemented successfully.
-Reports state that patients experience a permanent ≥85% pain reduction within a year of surgery.
-The procedure is quick, noninvasive, and involves permanently suturing the affected rib to the one it separated from, allowing it to act as still connected naturally, and without removing the rib altogether.
+A more recent technique of rib stabilization with suturing, colloquially known as the Hansen Method after its creator, is used to bring the affected rib(s) to their normal anatomy.
+The method uses an orthopedic tape suture to tie the slipped rib around a higher, unaffected rib(s) to stabilize it.
+This method is similar in concept to the aforementioned method of stabilization with plating; however, the suture is not bioabsorbable.